Entitlements

 What is the S1 form?

-The S1 is a certificate issued by the UK (NHS Overseas Healthcare Services) that certifies you are entitled to healthcare covered by the UK.
+A certificate issued by NHS Overseas Healthcare Services confirming the UK is responsible for your healthcare costs.
 In France, it exempts you from social charges on pension income entirely, and reduces social charges on investment and rental income from up to 18.6% to 7.5%.

 Who qualifies for an S1 in France?

 UK nationals living in France who are receiving a UK State Pension, or certain long-term disability benefits (PIP/DLA).
-If you have only a private pension and have not yet reached UK state retirement age, you do not yet qualify — but you should apply as soon as you start drawing your State Pension.
+If you have only a private pension and have not yet reached UK state retirement age, you do not yet qualify.

 How do I apply for an S1?

 Call NHS Overseas Healthcare Services on +44 191 218 1999 and request an S1 for France.
-They will send two copies to your French address.
+They send two copies to your French address.
 You then register one with your local CPAM.
-The process typically takes 2–6 months from application to full registration.
+The full process typically takes 2–6 months from application to registration.

 Does having an S1 mean I pay no social charges at all?

-On pension income — yes, you are fully exempt.
+On pension income — yes, fully exempt.
 On investment income (dividends, interest, capital gains) and rental income, you pay a reduced solidarity levy of 7.5% instead of the full 17.2%–18.6%.
-The S1 does not eliminate social charges on investment and rental income entirely — it reduces them.
+The S1 reduces but does not eliminate social charges on investment and rental income.

 My partner doesn't have an S1 — can they benefit from mine?

 Possibly.
-If your partner is economically inactive — not working in France and not yet receiving their own pension — they may qualify as a dependent (ayant droit) on your S1.
-Contact NHS Overseas Healthcare Services to discuss this when you apply.
+If your partner is economically inactive — not working in France and not yet receiving their own pension — they may qualify as a dependent (ayant droit).
+Contact NHS Overseas Healthcare Services when you apply.
 Once your partner reaches UK state pension age, they must apply for their own S1.

 I have an S1 registered with CPAM — why am I still being charged full social charges?

-Almost certainly because you have not ticked boxes 8SH/8SI on Form 2042-C. CPAM and the tax office do not share information automatically.
-You must declare your S1 status on your tax return every year.
-If you have been paying full social charges despite having a registered S1, you may be able to submit corrected returns to recover what you have overpaid.
+Almost certainly because you have not ticked boxes 8SH/8SI on Form 2042-C. CPAM and the tax office do not share information.
+You must declare your S1 status on your return every year.
+If you have been overpaying, corrected returns may allow you to recover the excess.

 Can I get an S1 if I moved to France before I reached state pension age?

 Not yet.
 You become eligible when you start drawing your UK State Pension.
-If you are approaching state pension age, apply as soon as you are eligible — every year without an S1 is a year of unnecessary social charges.
+Apply as soon as you are eligible — every year without an S1 is a year of unnecessary social charges.

 ← Back to Benefits, Thresholds & Entitlements